ruby-yu-zhu/Annotation_Noise_NER/Investigating_Annotation_Noises_for_NER/README.md

 1. The 'detector' file contains two sub-models based on contrastive learning.

-	🚀🚀🚀 A TensorFlow implementation of Contrastive Learning model for extracting contextual and mentional features of Named Entities.
+	🚀🚀🚀 A TensorFlow implementation of Self-Context Contrastive Loss for extracting contextual and mentional features of Named Entities.

 	##### Project Features